azavea/temperate/.github/PULL_REQUEST_TEMPLATE.md

  * Include any setup required, such as bundling scripts, restarting services, etc.
  * Include test case, and expected output

+ - [ ] Is the "[Unreleased]" section of the CHANGELOG.md updated with appropriate notes for this PR?

 Closes #XXX